ericmasiello/intro-to-flow-presentation/src/outline.md

   2. Can quickly jump to method definitions
   3. Provides type safety
   4. Removes a certain segment of errors/tests you'd otherwise have to write.
-    1. Example: if i write a function that expects a type string, so long as I run flow as part of test suite, I won't need to write a unit test to handle non-string values being passed to my function
+    1. Example: if I write a function that expects a type string, so long as I run flow as part of test suite, I won't need to write a unit test to handle non-string values being passed to my function
+  5. [REFERENCE pyramid.jpg]
 4. Typescript
   1. The other guy in the game
   2. Big in the Angular community